pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_129.md

 Company will attempt to permanently reinvest the proceeds in another foreign jurisdiction, such as Macau.
 In such case, the Company would recognize a tax benefit of $11 million as part of continuing operations in the quarter in which the reinvestment is made.
 The Company currently does not have a plan to reinvest the proceeds in such manner.

-**NOTE 10 — COMMITMENTS AND CONTINGENCIES Leases.
-The Company leases real estate and various equipment under operating and, to a lesser extent, capital lease arrangements.
+**NOTE 10 — COMMITMENTS AND CONTINGENCIES Leases.** The Company leases real estate and various equipment under operating and, to a lesser extent, capital lease arrangements.
 Certain real estate leases provide for escalation of rent based upon a specified price index and/or based upon periodic appraisals.

-At December 31, 2004, the Company was obligated under non-cancelable operat- ing leases and capital leases to make future minimum lease payments as follows:
+At December 31, 2004, the Company was obligated under non-cancelable operating leases and capital leases to make future minimum lease payments as follows:

-**==> picture intentionally omitted <==**
+**==> picture [319 x 170] intentionally omitted <==**